 My wife tells Dr X that she is not going to take any more medication.
 My wife thanks Dr X for weaning her off the haloperidol gradually.
 My wife is supported in this decision by Dr Y, her GP, CPN1, her CPN and me, her husband.
 My support, however, remains conditional on her agreeing to accept corrective medication immediately any one of us - including me - suspects the first signs of a relapse.

 Dr X repeats emphatically that it is in her opinion unwise to be without medication, but that since my wife has decided to come off medication completely, she must, after a certain time (two or three months is my impression) spend a month in hospital without medication for intensive observation.
-My wife says that under no circumstances is she going into hospital.
+My wife says that she will, under no circumstances, go into hospital.